eimanhakimy/Assignment_Junior-Calculator-/README.md

 6. Save the file.

-7. Open a web browser and navigate to http://localhost/tnb-calculator (replace tnb-calculator with the name you chose for your directory).
+7. Open a web browser and navigate to http://localhost/index.php

 8. You should see the TNB Electricity Calculator web page.